Last Updated on 29 January 2026 by Cycloscope

 Haapsalu

-Haapsalu is a very beautiful town that deserves to be visited, its characteristic wooden houses are perfectly preserved as well as its castle (Haapsalu Piiskopilinnus) which dates back to the eleventh century.
+Haapsalu is a very beautiful town that deserves a visit; its characteristic wooden houses are perfectly preserved, as is its castle (Haapsalu Piiskopilinnus), which dates back to the eleventh century.

 Continuing along the path to Rohuküla, the port from which you can reach the islands, you will meet the early 19th-century Art Nouveau railway station and an exhibit of old trains and locomotives.